z-huang/InnerTune/README.md

 ## Description

-_Music_ uses [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor) to retrieve information and stream data from YouTube/YouTube Music.
-It's a music player as well, so you can create your own playlists and organize your songs by the artists you create.
+With this app, you're like getting a free music streaming service.
+You can listen to music from YouTube/YouTube Music and build your own library.
+What's more, songs can be downloaded for offline playback.
+The metadata of songs and artists are fully editable.
+You can also create playlists to organize your songs.
 The aim of _Music_ is to enable everyone to listen to music at no cost by an easy-to-use, practical and ad-free application.

+The ability to retrieve information and stream data from YouTube/YouTube Music is provided by [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).

 ## Features

 ### YouTube

 - No ads
-- Search songs, videos, playlists and channels from YouTube/YouTube Music
+- Search songs, albums, videos, playlists and channels from YouTube/YouTube Music
-- auto load more songs when playing the last 5 songs in queues from YouTube
+- Auto load more songs when playing the last 5 songs in queues from YouTube

+### Library

+- Play and save songs from YouTube/YouTube Music
+- Download music for offline playback
+- Edit song and artist metadata
+- Create playlists in local database

 ### Player